OpenVPN/openvpn/doc/man-sections/protocol-options.rst

   The ``algorithm`` parameter may be :code:`lzo`, :code:`lz4`, or empty.
   LZO and LZ4 are different compression algorithms, with LZ4 generally offering the best performance with least CPU usage.
-For backwards compatibility with OpenVPN versions before v2.4, use :code:`lzo` (which is identical to the older option ``--comp-lzo yes``).

   If the ``algorithm`` parameter is empty, compression will be turned off, but the packet framing for compression will still be enabled, allowing a